BlokasLabs/patchbox-os-docs/SoftwareGuides.md

 ## Sonic Pi
 ![](https://raw.githubusercontent.com/wiki/BlokasLabs/patchbox-os-gen/images/SonicPi.png)

+*Currently unavailable, will be added as a Patchbox module in the near future, once a debian package is built for it.*

 <a href="https://sonic-pi.net" target="_blank">Sonic Pi</a> is The Live Coding Music Synth for Everyone.

 Let’s build a very simple synth - paste the following code into the code area: